How Much Work To Do Before Selling a House: 3 Levels of Prep

 The level one sweet spot is doing repairs that will make your house marketable.
 The goal for most home sales is to select just the right amount of improvements that will attract buyers, without fixing everything in sight.

-“The point I want to get a home to, usually, is the point where someone could simply move in,” says Rosdail.
+“Usually, I want to get a home’s condition to the point where someone can simply move in,” says Rosdail.

 Here is a list of ways you can achieve this balance of repairs and preparations when selling your home.